Our Three Step Process

 • What have you tried already?

-• timeline + clarity + fit determines temperature
+Timeline + clarity + fit = temperature

-• hot booking / checkout
+• Hot booking / checkout.

-• weekly review of drop-offs and conversions by temperature
+Weekly review: drop-offs and conversions by temperature.

 This alone stops more revenue leakage than most “marketing optimisations.”

-Closing note
+Closing rule

 Cold/warm/hot isn’t a marketing gimmick.